allanp94/18-nosql-social-api/README.md

 ## Description

-An API for a social network web application for users to make friends and shate their thoughts.
+An API for a social network web application for users to make friends and share their thoughts.
 Express.js for routing, MongoDB for the database and mongoose as the Object Document Mapper; A GOOD time!

 ---